-Top 10 Ideas to Best Retain and Develop Millennials
+Top 10 Ways to Retain and Develop High Performing Millennials

 - Provide structure.
 This plays into the transparency that Millennials prefer.
-Having activities scheduled every day, goals clearly stated and progress assessed, as well as clearly defined assignments is an important aspect to their job.
+Having activities scheduled, goals clearly stated and progress assessed, as well as clearly defined assignments is an important aspect of their job.

 - Provide leadership and guidance.
 Millennials want someone to look up to, learn from, and receive regular, consistent feedback.
-They want to know the whole picture and how their part fits into that picture.
+They want to know the whole picture and how their contributions fit in.
 They want quality time spent on them by their manager teaching and coaching.

-- Take advantage of the millennial’s comfort level with teams.
-Millennials are used to working in groups and teams.
-They believe a team can accomplish more and better in this team environment.
-They should be encouraged to join them.
+- Take advantage of their comfort with teams.
+Millennials are used to working in groups and are highly collaborative.
+They believe that together they can come up with a better solution.

-- Capitalize on the millennial’s agility with networking and technology-centered knowledge.
+- Capitalize on their agility with networking and technology-centered knowledge.
 Millennials are constantly connected to some form of technology, making communication easy whether or not they are physically in the office.
 They are not only comfortable with team activities, but they enjoy networking all over the world.

 - Provide a work-life balance.
 Millennials are used to having multiple activities on their calendar.
-They work hard, but home and family is a critical aspect to their lives as well.
+They work hard, but their personal time is a critical aspect of their lives as well.